 It is becoming increasingly challenging for businesses operating in the world today.
 For any organization to succeed it requires effort from employees at every level to operate on the same strategy, vision, and values.
 Establishing and maintaining a strong tone from the top is always the first, and one of the most important steps to creating a culture of compliance that will stand the test of time and allow employees to be a part of an organization whose values align with their own.
 Leading by example is key to helping ensure adherence to ethical behavior.

 If you need help with your compliance program and/or training of employees, Core Compliance can help.
 Our consultants have extensive knowledge and experience in advising firms on how to create and/or maintain a strong culture of compliance and compliance program, as well as providing educational training to employees on compliance requirements.
 For assistance, please contact us at email@example.com, (619) 278-0020, or visit us at www.corecls.com.

-Authors: Chris Hufty, Sr. Compliance Analyst and Janice Powell, Sr. Compliance Consultant; Core Compliance & Legal Services (“Core Compliance”).
+Author: Chris Hufty, Sr. Compliance Analyst; Core Compliance & Legal Services (“Core Compliance”).
 Editor: Tina Mitchell, Managing Director, Consultation, Core Compliance.
 We work extensively with investment advisers, broker-dealers, investment companies, and private fund managers on regulatory compliance issues.